 Dealing with mental, emotional, and behavioral health issues isn’t easy but you don’t have to do it alone.
 At Thriveworks Counseling, we have licensed mental health professionals with years of experience offering comprehensive and compassionate care.

 With weekend and evening time slots available, finding something that fits your schedule is a breeze.
 Plus, clients can take advantage of our remote mental health services to make appointment scheduling even easier.
-We’re also supremely flexible with a 23.5-hour cancellation policy.
+We also have a supremely flexible cancellation policy.

 New clients get access to a suite of extra perks including our Therapy Buddy app, forum discussions with our active Thriveworks community, and our “Dear Abby” style Q&A service.
 We also offer clients easy access to their mental health provider in between appointments as well as app-based scheduling and billing support.